Last Updated on January 17, 2024 by Kelly

 Sarbonne Université was founded in 1253 and is known simply as La Sorbonne.
 The Sorbonne is one of the cornerstone’s of the Latin Quarter due to its influence over the centuries.
 The university is still an active university, and thousands of students attend its courses.

 It’s worth visiting the Sorbonne just to catch a glimpse of its exterior.
 (It makes for an impressive backdrop for photos!)
 Inside, you’ll find the Grand Hall, Grand Amphithéâtre, and the Grand Salon.
 It is possible to attend a group tour to view the university’s many famous sites.
 The tour lasts 90 minutes, and at the time of this writing, costs 15 euros.
-If you want to scope it out in advance, you can also watch the online video tour.

 4. Musée de Cluny (Cluny Museum)